Quasi-Einstein structures and Hitchin's equations: Einstein--Weyl structures

 \begin{theorem} Any quasi-Einstein structure $(g,X)$ on a closed manifold $M$ with $m = 2-n$ is of the form

 with $u \in C^\infty(M),\: K \in \mathfrak{X}(M)$ and $g_0$ a Riemannian metric.
 The triple $(g_0,K,u)$ satisfies $\mathcal{L}_K g_0 = 0$ and $\mathcal{L}_K u = 0$, together with

-Here $\Lambda \in C^\infty(M)$ and $K^\flat$ denotes the 1-form $g_0$-dual to $K$. \end{theorem} In particular, $K$ is also a Killing vector of the quasi-Einstein metric $g$.
+Here $\Lambda \in C^\infty(M)$ and $K^\flat$ denotes the 1-form $g_0$-dual to $K$. \end{theorem} \begin{proof} Any quasi-Einstein structure $(g,X)$ satisfies the Einstein-Weyl condition (\ref{ewg}), and therefore the pair $(g,\omega)$ with $g(X,\cdot) = \frac{n-2}{2}\omega$ defines an Einstein-Weyl structure.
+By Theorem \ref{Todthm} there exists a Gauduchon frame $(g_0,\omega_0)$ in which the vector field $K$ $g_0$-dual to $\frac{n-2}{2}\omega_0$ is Killing and the Einstein-Weyl condition reduces to (\ref{gaudEW}).
+If we define the function $u$ by $g = e^ug_0$, the data $(g,X)$ is related to $(g_0,K)$ by (\ref{qeframe}).
+Moreover, $u$ satisfies equation~(\ref{KW}), which reduces to (\ref{pdeu}) since $\mathcal{L}_K u = 0$ by Lemma \ref{uinv}. \end{proof} In particular, $K$ is also a Killing vector of the quasi-Einstein metric $g$.
 Up to a multiplicative constant, $K$ is of the form (\ref{Kansatz}) with $\Gamma = e^{u}$ and $m = 2-n$.
-It also satisfies $[K,X] = 0$, which proves Theorem \ref{RQEi} for this $m$.
+It also satisfies $[K,X] = 0$, which completes the proof of Theorem \ref{RQEi} for this value of $m$.
 Note that Theorem \ref{negmthm} implies that any (non-trivial) solution has $\lambda > 0$.